NetframeHQ/netframe-core/docs/architecture.md

 * a Redis key-value store
 * an ElasticSearch search engine

+On production systems, we use a gateway based on HAProxy: [Voyager](https://voyagermesh.com/).

 In the local development environment, we have an Nginx proxy.

+In the future, the architecture will evolve to a micro-services collection instead of a monolithic application.

 ### Netframe application

-This component is the main application, mainly based on [Laravel 9](https://laravel.com/docs/9.x/) and some [VueJS 2.6](https://vuejs.org/v2/guide/).
+This component is the main application, mainly based on [Laravel 5.5](https://laravel.com/docs/5.5/) and some [VueJS 2.6](https://vuejs.org/v2/guide/).
+An update to Laravel 5.8 is planned.

-We use Composer 2 for PHP dependencies management and npm 5.6.0 for front-end dependencies management (upgrade to newer version in progress).
+We use Composer 1 for PHP dependencies management (we tried version 2, the installation fail on some conditions) and npm 5.6.0 for front-end dependencies management (newer versions  of npm seem to break little things too).

 > This is the component which will be decoupled in multiple services and a single page application with VueJS.